tugascript/tugascript/README.md

 [![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=flat&logo=go&logoColor=white)](https://go.dev/)
 [![Python](https://img.shields.io/badge/python-%2314354C.svg?style=flat&logo=python&logoColor=white)](https://www.python.org/)

-## 📁 Projects you may be interested
+## 📁 Projects You May Be Interested In

-- **[Rust Keyword Extraction](https://github.com/tugascript/keyword-extraction-rs)**: a simple NLP library with a list of unsupervised keyword extraction algorithms.
+- **[Rust Keyword Extraction](https://github.com/tugascript/keyword-extraction-rs)**: A simple NLP library with a list of unsupervised keyword extraction algorithms.
-- **[NestJS OAuth](https://github.com/tugascript/nestjs-oauth)**: a authentication provider microservice built with TypeScript and NodeJS.
+- **[NestJS OAuth](https://github.com/tugascript/nestjs-oauth)**: An authentication provider microservice built with TypeScript and NodeJS.

-## 💻 Social Media
+## 💻 Connect with Me

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&labelColor=blue)](https://www.linkedin.com/in/afonso-barracha/)
 [![Dev.to](https://img.shields.io/badge/Dev.to-0A0A0A?style=flat&logo=dev.to&logoColor=white)](https://dev.to/tugascript)

 <!---
 tugascript/tugascript is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.